Property Management Blog

 As a landlord, you’re required by Virginia laws to rent out a property that meets the state’s warranty of habitability.
 The warranty of habitability defines the minimum safety and health codes that rental properties must meet (VA Code § 55-225.3).
 As a landlord, be sure you’re doing the following things:

-• Comply with all the minimum safety and health codes.
+• Landlords must comply with all the minimum safety and health codes.

 • Maintain all heating, sanitary, plumbing, ventilating, and electrical facilities.